Bootstraps for Dynamic Panel Threshold Models: Empirical example

 We construct a balanced panel of 1459 U.S. firms, excluding finance and utility firms, from 2010 to 2019 available in Compustat.
 To deal with extreme values, we drop firms if any of their non-threshold variables' values fall within the top or bottom 0.5\% tails.
 Moreover, we exclude firms whose Tobin's Q is larger than 5 for more than 5 years when the threshold variable is Tobin's Q, leaving 1222 firms in the sample.
 Meanwhile, \cite{STREBULAEV20131} claims that firms with large CEO ownership or CEO-friendly boards show persistent zero-leverage behavior.
 To prevent our threshold regression from capturing corporate governance characteristics rather than financial constraints, we exclude firms whose leverage is zero for more than half of the time periods when leverage is the threshold variable, leaving 1056 firms in the sample.

 \cref{table:empirical} reports the estimates and 95\% CIs for \eqref{eq:example1} and \eqref{eq:example2}, and \cref{table:empirical1} for \eqref{eq:example3}. \cref{figure:gridboot} visualizes how the grid bootstrap CIs are obtained.
-The CIs of the coefficients are constructed by using symmetric percentiles obtained from the residual bootstrap, defined in \eqref{eq:rbci_symm}\footnote{The percentile residual-bootstrap CIs that uses the 0.025th and 0.975th quantiles of $\sqrt{n}(\hat{\alpha}_{j}^{*}-\alpha_{j0}^{*})$ returns similar results.
+The CIs for the coefficients are constructed by using the percentiles obtained from the residual bootstrap, defined as \eqref{eq:rbci_symm}\footnote{The symmetric percentile CIs via residual bootstrap that use the 0.95 quantiles of $|\hat{\alpha}_{j}^{*}-\alpha_{j0}^{*}|$'s return similar results, unlike in Monte Carlo results from \cref{sec:mc}.
 We report them in \cref{sec:empirical_diffboot}.}. $\hat{C}$ for the precentile bootstrap is set at the 50th percentile of the bootstrap statistic for the continuity test, explained in \cref{sec:continuity bootstrap}.
 For the threshold locations, the CIs are obtained by the grid bootstrap with convexification.
 For the grid bootstrap, we make 500 bootstrap draws for each grid point.
 The grids of the threshold locations have 81 points from the 10th percentile to the 90th percentile of the threshold variables, and there are equal number of observations between two consecutive points. \cref{table:empirical} and \cref{table:empirical1} also report the bootstrap p-values for the continuity and linearity tests by the bootstrap methods explained in \cref{sec:continuity bootstrap} and \cref{sec:linearity bootstrap}, respectively.
 The null hypothesis of the linearity test is $\mathcal{H}_{0}:\delta=(0,...,0)'$, which implies no threshold effects.

 We find supporting evidence for the presence of the threshold effect when the threshold variable is Tobin's Q, but the statistical evidence is not strong for the leverage threshold model. \cref{table:empirical} and \cref{table:empirical1} report the bootstrap p-values at .135, .011, and .011, for specifications \eqref{eq:example1} - \eqref{eq:example3}, respectively.
 The statistical evidence to reject the continuity is not trivial for all specifications and gets stronger when it is the restricted model using Tobin's Q. The estimated bootstrap p-values are .028 and .004 for the unrestricted and the restricted using Tobin's Q. Furthermore, the confidence interval for the threshold location is narrower for the restricted model \eqref{eq:example3} than for the unrestricted model \eqref{eq:example2}.